 - Press and hold the generator start switch in the "Start/Preheat" position.
-It will automatically delay and pre-heat. - 2.
-The indicator light will flash rapidly while pre-heating, and the generator will crank and start. - 3.
-When the generator starts, release the switch. - 4.
-The indicator light will stay illuminated while the generator is running.
+It will automatically delay and pre-heat. - The indicator light will flash rapidly while pre-heating, and the generator will crank and start. - 3.
+When the generator starts, release the switch.